alermol/BI_Spring_project2021/README.md

 3. Filter by ancestry
    All non-european individuals was discarded based on IID (Individual ID) and FID (Family ID) using PLINK.
 4. Filter by relatedness
-   GRM (Genetic Relationship Matrix) was calculated for all pair of individuals using GATC and in pairs where individuals have more than 12.5% of shared alleles one of the individuals was discarded using PLINK
+   GRM (Genetic Relationship Matrix) was calculated for all pair of individuals using GCTA and in pairs where individuals have more than 12.5% of shared alleles one of the individuals was discarded using PLINK
 5. Filter by missingness per variant
    Sites with statistically significant difference in missing call frequency between cases and controls (p-value <=0.0001) was discarded using PLINK
 6. Filter by missingness per haplotype